 Determining “Responsibility” for Cloud Security

 Every day, more organizations are adopting “cloud-first” strategies, shifting core business processes to public cloud systems and services.
-And though security concerns have been a barrier to digital transformation and cloud adoption in the past1, it’s clear from the latest market data – which projected worldwide spending on public cloud services and infrastructure to reach US $385 billion in 2021 (projecting $809 billion by 2025) – that the industry companies migrating to the cloud from traditional environments are now prioritizing the benefits of the public cloud over any potential security risks to their business by understanding this new cloud security model and making strategic adjustments.2
+And though security concerns have been a barrier to digital transformation and cloud adoption in the past1, it’s clear from the latest market data – which projects worldwide spending on public cloud services and infrastructure to reach $809 billion by 20252 – that the industry companies migrating to the cloud from traditional environments are now prioritizing the benefits of the public cloud over any potential security risks to their business by understanding this new cloud security model and making strategic adjustments.3

 With AWS, Security is a Shared—But Separate—Responsibility.
 Based on the Shared Security Responsibility Model (see Diagram 1), AWS takes responsibility for the physical security of the infrastructure, networks, and foundational services.
 Meanwhile, the onus is on customers to correctly deploy and maintain the security of everything within their AWS environment.
 This includes configurations, installations, administration, and ongoing upkeep, not to mention their own intra-organizational protection and privacy protocols.